Discrete triangulated categories: Introduction

 \subsection{Acknowledgments:}

-It is a pleasure to thank Martin Kalck, Henning Krause, and Greg Stevenson for their input and suggestions.
+It is a pleasure to thank Martin Kalck, Henning Krause, Greg Stevenson for their input and suggestions, as well as an anonymous referee.
 Moreover, we thank Mike Prest and The University of Manchester for their hospitality.
 We are grateful to the London Mathematical Society for financial support via their `Research in Pairs' Scheme 4 grant, no.\ 41434.
-The second named author is supported by EPSRC grant no.\ EP/K022490/1.
+The second named author was supported by EPSRC grant no.\ EP/K022490/1.